 The liquidator is an authorised insolvency practitioner who runs the liquidation process.
-As soon as the liquidator is appointed, they will take over control of the business from the directors.
+Once a company appoints a liquidator, they take over control of the business from the directors.

-- sell off the company's assets and use any money to pay creditors
+- realise the company's assets and use any money to pay creditors

 - pay liquidation costs and the final VAT bill